Curriculum Leader: Mr T. Rigg

-We have three good-sized art rooms, each with its own smart board and networked internet access; we also have a photography studio, sixth form workspace and a ceramics and 3D area.
+We have three good-sized art rooms, each with its own smart board and networked internet access; we also have a digital photography studio, sixth form workspace and a ceramics and 3D area.

-GCSE at Fulford is an opportunity to flourish in a department full of inspiration and challenges.
-It is also a chance to build on skills learnt at Key Stage 3.
-Early in year 10 we visit The Yorkshire Sculpture Park as stimulus for the coursework project, Natural Forms.
+GCSE Art at Fulford is an opportunity to flourish in a department full of inspiration and challenges.
+It is also a chance to build on skills learnt at key stage 3.
 Students are encouraged to develop their own personal approach within a framework set out to best respond to the assessment objectives.
-Sketchbook work is held in high regard and all pupils are expected to keep one documenting their work.
-Pupils do a second coursework project in year 11 based on a theme set by the department.
-They then complete an externally set task set by the exam board Edexcel.
-This comprises of a controlled unit of work based on themes set by the board.
+Students will learn skills in Drawing, Painting, Printing, Collage, Composition, Evaluation, Analysis, Photography, Stencil, Projection, Research and 3D work.

 Fulford Art department is always open to students.
 We run drop-in sessions every day of the week, before school, after school and at break times.
 In the sixth form we have a designated space for students to work in their own time.